s212781/MLOps-Project-Group13/reports/README.md

 --- question 10 fill here ---

 Data Version Control helps us take versionig of data, models and experiments in our project.
 One can track and save data and machine learning models, create and switch between the versions and compare model metrics among experiments.
 For the data, the most important aspect of data version control is that it allows us to control the version of data with huge sizes that we use for our experiments.
 We used DVC from iterative ai in our project to keep track of our data.
-We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our pipeline TO BE COMPLETED* regarding DVC usage
+This helped us about data sharing and ensuring reproducibility in our project.
+The data sharing became easier with DVC.

 ### Question 11